bbauska/briansblog/bitches-and-gripes.md

 Now, let's talk about the cocksucking NY Times.
 Ya, arrogant mother-fuckers.
 How about those idiots with the military?
 Always looking for a nail with their big fucking hammers.
 All over the World.
 Picking fights to show off their tools from the far future.

+Using military logic, United States may only as smart as the dumbest American.
+What the Fuck?
+I fucking despise the military for that logic.
+They have none.
+No legitimate scientist could actually advance humanity in America using the military guidance.
+Which is the only way science could advance because they had ALL the money for research.
+It's fucking mind-boggling.